garbo999/TabCode/README.md

 Thanks to Tim Crawford, David Lewis and Richard Lewis at Goldsmiths College, University of London for sharing the Javascript code behind TabCode and for answering my questions.

+License

+This file is part of TabCode for the Web.

+TabCode for the Web is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+TabCode for the Web is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with TabCode for the Web.
+If not, see http://www.gnu.org/licenses/.
 [Reference text 1]: https://github.com/garbo999/TabCode/zipball/master
 [Reference text 2]: https://github.com/garbo999/TabCode/tarball/master
 [Reference text 3]: https://github.com/garbo999/TabCode/issues